Blake-Lead/Play-Angular2-Test/README.md

 Of course, you can build & run each application independently, but it could mean changing some parts of the code.
 If you have questions about that, feel free to ask.

+***

+It is now possible to scale containers, UI doesn't communicate with APIs directlyanymore but pass through HAProxy Load Balancer with round robin load balancing enabled.